 A composition comprising clasts fused together by a glass phase, wherein the glass phase is solid and directly bonds to the clasts, wherein the glass phase comprises a crystallite, wherein at least a portion of the composition has plasticity such that the composition is plastically deformable in a certain temperature range.

-Having developed its hot-forging methods Ceramex™ technology can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
-Some new ceramic compositions are derived from such waste materials as mine tailings, quarry fines, biomass ash, incinerator ash, and coal fly ash.
+Having developed its hot-forging methods, Ceramext technology can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
+Some new ceramic compositions are derived from such waste material as mine tailings, reservoir sediments, quarry fines, biomass ash, and coal fly ash.
 This technology can produce high quality ceramic products suitable for marketing at competitive prices.
-Waste materials can be recycled using this technology to produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, and other ceramic products.
+Waste materials can be recycled using this technology to produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, countertops, and other ceramic products.